nuuuwan/news_lk3_data/README.md

 *2024-10-20 08:27:00* · [`adaderanalk`](https://www.adaderana.lk/news/102806/three-killed-in-house-fire-in-chilaw) · `en`

-Three members of the same family including a child were reportedly killed in a house fire in the Sinhapura area of Chilaw.
+Three members of the same family including a teenager were reportedly killed in a house fire in the Sinhapura area of Chilaw.

-The victims, a mother, father, and their child died in the fire, which broke out last night (19), according to the Chilaw Police.
+The victims, a mother, father, and their daughter died in the fire, which broke out last night (19), according to the Chilaw Police.

-Police reported that the bodies were discovered during a search following information they received.
+Police reported that the bodies were discovered during a search following information they received regarding a house fire.
 The deceased have been identified as a 42-year-old man, a 40-year-old woman, and a 15-year-old girl.

 The cause of the fire is yet to be determined, and Chilaw Police have launched an investigation into the incident.